schtoffer/kb_teller/README.md

 # kb_teller
-A project that aims to create a low-code reporting system for non-profit charitable organization, to better understand what the impact their initiatives has..
+A project that aims to create a low-code reporting system for any non-profit charitable organizations.
+The main objective is to better understand what impact the organization has.
+E.g. how many quests, how many meals, how many people borrowed sports gear for free etc.